2. The job evaluation process

 d) equal pay/equal value

-The grounds for appeal must be signed off by the relevant Service or Strategic Lead and submitted in writing, to the Strategic Lead Organisational Development and Transformation within 30 working days of the notification to the employee of the outcome of the job panel.
+The grounds for appeal must be signed off by the relevant Service or Strategic Lead and submitted in writing, to the Corporate HR Manager within 30 working days of the notification to the employee of the outcome of the job panel.
 The appeal should be submitted with a clear statement of the grounds for appeal using either a, b, c or d as outlined above.